-Our loan scheme allows you to borrow a 3D printer, 3D scanner or desktop vacuum former with consumables free of charge for up to 4 weeks.
+Our loan scheme allows you to borrow a 3D printer, 3D scanner or desktop vacuum former with consumables for up to 4 weeks.
 This allows you to try out new technology whilst running a project with your students.
 However, our loan scheme is very popular and we operate on a first come first served basis.
 So if you are interested in this, now is the time to plan ahead and book your loan before the September rush.

 CPD and Training

 Perhaps you are not getting the most out of your 3D printer, or you have just purchased one and don’t know where to start.
 Or you could be a more experienced user that wants to learn advanced techniques using the software or you have a technician who could benefit from some technical training.

 We also run a series of free introductory twilight CPD webinars throughout the year.

 Take the pain out of planning and preparing new projects by making use of our expanding library of free resources.
 These range from lesson plans, tutorials and worksheets to complete fully resourced projects, including:

 - Primary Resources providing a range of projects and activities for use across the curriculum with ages 4-11.